 Performance – The Oppo Find X2 Neo is another Snapdragon 765G device

-The Oppo Find X2 Neo comes packing a Snapdragon 765G CPU, which is a bit of a negative.
+The Oppo Find X2 Neo comes packing a Snapdragon 765G CPU (the same chip you’ll find in many of the best mid-range phones), which is a bit of a negative.
 Not in terms of day to day performance, which is generally smooth and fluid, but rather in terms of the phone’s relative market position.

 Qualcomm’s current second-tier chip is a very capable runner, and one that here feels almost indistinguishable from phones running the flagship Snapdragon 865 in everything but games.
 Discerning eyes accustomed to 2020 flagship performance might pick up on the odd extra beat it takes to load an app or fire off a quick picture, but most people won’t even notice.